chasetec/chasetec.github.io/_posts/2019-10-13-wanhao-duplicator-i3-bltouch.md

 Once your printer has a bootloader the process to flash Marlin it simple.

-1. Download the Configuration.h and Configuration_adv.h files you want to use from https://github.com/chasetec/Marlin/tree/1.1.x/Marlin/example_configurations/Wanhaoand save them in the Marlin-1.1.x/Marlin directory you extracted from the Marlin ZIP download.
+1. Download the Configuration.h and Configuration_adv.h files you want to use from [https://github.com/chasetec/Marlin/tree/1.1.x/Marlin/example_configurations/Wanhao](https://github.com/chasetec/Marlin/tree/1.1.x/Marlin/example_configurations/Wanhao) and save them in the Marlin-1.1.x/Marlin directory you extracted from the Marlin ZIP download.
 You want to replace the existing copy of those files.
 2. Double-click on the Marlin.ino file to open Marlin in the Arduino IDE.
 3. From the tools menu, select the correct board [Sanguino], processor [ATmega1284 or ATmega1284p (16MHz)], and COM port.
 4. Adjust the `#define X_PROBE_OFFSET_FROM_EXTRUDER` and `#define Y_PROBE_OFFSET_FROM_EXTRUDER` values in Configuration.h to match your mount.